Last Updated on July 24, 2024 by Happily Ever Park Hoppers

 Using Disney Genie+

-Just before 7am you want to be on the app ready to make your first selection.
-It’s best to know what your first selection is so you don’t waste any time scrolling.
-Try to have a watch or second phone that shows the seconds.
-At 6:59:58 pull down on the Tip Board to refresh and the Lightning Lane windows should appear (or keep refreshing until the times do appear).
-Also, know that you cannot choose what time slot you get for Genie+ selections (only Individual Lightning Lanes).
-And for your 7am initial ride selection only, you wont be able to see the return time until after you select “Book Experience”.
+Also, know that you cannot choose what time slot you get for Disney Genie+ selections (only Individual Lightning Lanes).
+And for your 7am initial ride selection only, you won’t be able to see the return time until after you select “Book Experience”.
 Occasionally, the time that you initially saw and the return time you actually get can change by the time your selection is finalized.
 It all depends on the day and what ride you are attempting to get a Lightning Lane for.

 Again, knowing your ride priorities is important.
 And knowing what rides will “sell out” the fastest is important.
 If you know you want to ride Slinky Dog Dash and that it is one of the rides that will run out of Lightning Lanes almost immediately, that should be your top priority.